sruthidevatd/listener-documentation/api/v1/sources.md

 ## Update a Source

 To update a source, send a JSON object with updated values for one or more of the __writable__ source properties.
-If read-only fields are supplied, they will be ignored.
+Read-only fields are ignored.
 All property values from the previous version of this source are carried over by default, if not included in the hash.

 #### Definition